usellm/usellm/packages/usellm/README.md

 OPENAI_API_KEY=xxxxxxxx
 ```

-3. Use `llmService.handle` in a server-side API route:
+3. Use the `llmService.handle` method in a server-side API route:

 ```javascript
 /* pages/api/llmservice.js */